jamischarles/autoplay_net/readme.md

 ## Description:
 This is a script that automates the clicking of the "**Next Episode**" button on the netflix screen.
-It uses the Sikuli program (open source GUI Automation tool released by MIT).
+It uses the <a href="http://sikuli.org/">Sikuli</a> program (open source GUI Automation tool released by MIT).

 ## Instructions:
 1. <a href="http://sikuli.org/">Download and install Sikuli</a> (the program that automates your UI)